My-GatewayApp/Gateway/README.md

 ##    Brief Description
 Gateway is a gamified education platform to learn about crypto with story adventures while earning rewards in crypto and NFTs badges.

 #### Note : You have to be signed in to the platform to access the listed features.
+Follow the testing instructions in this document https://docs.google.com/document/d/1Rb6MS5x_JzQ7fn7Tsxy_sRD3xj3cDUyEenlR5NdUV74/edit?usp=sharing

 ##   Table Of Milestone 1